 And the caviar was well, decadent as always.

-For the appetizer I choose the Arabic mezze.
+I asked for another appetizer, the Arabic mezze.

 It was absolutely terrible.
 Clumps of feta cheese, canned green bean salad, toubuleh that was basically parsley with oil, and fritters that reminded you of some bad crab rangoons at the local Chinese takeout.
 Oh, and some raw cauliflower and carrots just for fun.